-The choice of buildings is decidedly modern, but there is still some eclecticism, as this project by FAT Architecture attests:
+The choice of buildings is decidedly modern, but there is still some eclecticism, as the above project by FAT Architecture attests.

 Tearing through page after page, day after day, one thing I realized is that the quick-and-dirty base I made (with black museum board and electrical tape) isn't such a bad idea.
 But it would be a lot better if it could close, so then the torn sheets could be saved inside an archival box that could be referenced at will.
 Instead, I'll be left with a base that can be used for subsequent years and still be faced with the question of what to do with the torn sheets.

 The 2012 calendar has an introduction by Tony Fretton, who jokes about "provid[ing] a thin veneer of respectability to the whole affair," but more accurately catches on to how the daily march of buildings produces some "awkward conversation[s]."
 A more expected but nevertheless an interesting tactic would take the relationship of building to day or time of year into account.
 Why not have the Ice Hotel on Christmas Day?
 Or a building surrounded by cherry blossoms in early May?
 Or feature buildings from certain countries on days that coincide with major local holidays?
 There's lots that can be done to make something good even better.